micado-scale/docs/user_documentation/rst/application_description.rst

   ``tosca.nodes.MiCADO.Container.Application.Docker`` type under
   node_templates.
-The sidecar will share the Kubernetes Pod with the main container (the sidecar should not be given an interface)
+The sidecar will share the Kubernetes Pod with the main container (the sidecar should not be given an interface) **OR** name of an init container defined as a ``tosca.nodes.MiCADO.Container.Application.Docker.Init`` type under node_templates.
+The Pod will enter a ready state when the Init Container runs to completion and exits cleanly (ie. with a zero exit code)

 If a relationship is not defined for a volume the path on container will be the same as the path defined in the volume